top of page

 • Readability: This is the golden rule.
 Text must remain highly legible against the chosen background.

-Choose Your Palette: Industry-Specific Recommendations
+Choose Your Palette: Industry-Specific Color Resume Recommendations

 In the absence of a client's preference, I look toward the industry for cues.
 Color can evoke emotions that align a candidate with the desired job target.